What is an SSL certificate?

 Identify the property types you wish to protect (domain, sub-domain).

-Identify if you need protection for a single property or multiple properties (wildcard or multiple domain).
+Identify if you need protection for a single property or multiple properties (wildcard or multiple domains).

 Then, decide which level of protection you need.